Chalkydri is a blazingly fast vision system for FRC written in Rust.

 - The Rustonomicon (unsafe Rust code)

-Chalkydri was built on and for Linux, so using other operating systems may be a little more difficult.
+Chalkydri is built on and for Linux, so using other operating systems may be a little more difficult.

 Raspberry Pi